lightelligence-io/styles/src/layout/V2Container/V2Container.md

 ## Description

-*Container* wraps content in a block and adds default padding around it, as well as additional responsive-friendly margin on different screens.
+*Container* wraps content in a block and adds default padding around it, as well as additional responsive-friendly margin on screens wider than 576px.
 The *Container* occupies `olt-V2Container*` class names.

-The container changes it's size based on the screen size.
+In general the container occupies the full screen size minus some margin.
+Only on very large screens the max-width is limited to a maximum of `1248px`.
 You can check the behaviour by reducing the screen size and look at the example below :